ltrgoddard/thesis/temp.markdown

-Dorn, he reveals that Issue 6 will be given away for free, ‘as I know from experience that any other way is squalid and makes no real financial difference.’[^235] One of Prynne’s clearest statements about his intentions for the continuation of the magazine in fact comes in an October 1964 letter to Robert Creeley, a facsimile of which is included in Dorn’s papers.
+Dorn, he reveals that Issue 6 will be given away for free, ‘as I know from experience that any other way is squalid and makes no real financial difference.’[^235] One of Prynne’s clearest statements about his intentions for the continuation of the magazine comes in an October 1964 letter to Robert Creeley, a facsimile of which is included in Dorn’s papers.
 The statement is worth quoting in full:

 > \singlespacing I don’t want to spread \[*Prospect*\] around too
 > easily, but to keep it an occasion of value, maybe in part as Cid